-LDIV

-$$d \leftarrow (l \ll bpw + m) \div r$$

-; long divide unsigned

-$e \leftarrow (l \ll bpw + m) \mod r$
+LDIV $d \leftarrow (l:m) \div r$; long divide unsigned $e \leftarrow (l:m) \mod r$

-The instruction traps if the result cannot be represented as a single word value; this occurs when $l \le r$.
+An ET_ARITHMETIC exception is raised if the result cannot be represented as a single word value; this occurs when $l \le r$.
 Note that this instruction operates correctly if the most significant bit of the divisor is 1 and the initial high part of the dividend is non-zero.
 A (fairly) simple algorithm can be used to deal with a double length divisor.
 One method is to normalise the divisor and divide first by the top 32 bits; this produces a very close approximation to the result which can then be corrected.